getong/getong_code_snippet/elixir_code/phoenix_example.md

 ## phoenix hello project, when installing dependencies choose yes
 $ mix phx.new hello

+## If in the last step, you choose no, you can do this manually
+$ cd hello
+$ mix deps.get
+$ cd assets && npm install && node node_modules/webpack/bin/webpack.js --mode development

 ## cd hello
 $ cd hello
 ```